 The School Budget Allocation Report

-Your school receives a School Budget Allocation Report (SBAR) in October that shows the full school funding allocation.
+Your school receives a School Budget Allocation Report (SBAR) in early Term 4 which shows the full school funding allocation.
 This includes equity and targeted funding, as well as staffing, location and operational costs, based on published anticipated enrolments for the following year.

 The SBAR will also show the initiative funding allocations your school will receive to support activities focused on achieving excellence in teaching and learning.
 Initiatives include: